 4) Third quarter or Waning moon: Reap the rewards during this period

 At this time in the sky, the Moon is darker and less visible.
 The Moon forms a 90° or square angle with the Sun again, but this phase is different from the first quarter.
+This phase occurs when the lunar star is positioned perpendicularly to the Earth-Sun axis.

 In the third quarter, you logically enter a calmer period.
 You will become more aware of the revelations made during the Full Moon.
 The last quarter is the time when you have to accept certain situations and to forgive others.
 You are now ready to give up conflicts that no longer exist and make peace.